 Historical analysis: U.S. foreign policy (3 credits)

-One of the following courses pertaining to the history of the U.S. approach to contemporary international affairs:
+One course pertaining to the history of the U.S. approach to contemporary international affairs selected from the following:

 HIST 3045International History of the Cold War

-HONR 2047Self and Society Seminar (Empires & Imperialism from Rome to Washington)
+HONR 2047Self and Society Seminar (Empires and Imperialism from Rome to Washington)

 HONR 2047Self and Society Seminar (topic: Humanitarianism.
 Same as IAFF 3190 and PSC 2454: Humanitarianism)